types of paint

 Satin

-Just like a silk finish, satin is a mid-sheen paint.
-Satin is typically used on woodwork to hide imperfections and gives a lovely, smooth finish.
+Similar to silk, satin is a mid-sheen paint.
+Satin is typically used on woodwork to hide imperfections and provide a smooth finish.

 Glossier than eggshell but flatter than semi-gloss, satin tends to give colours a softer appearance on wood.

-Semi-gloss paints work well in rooms that receive a lot of wear & tear (e.g. kids’ rooms) or rooms that get damp, like kitchens and bathrooms.
+Moreover, semi-gloss works well in rooms with a lot of wear & tear (e.g. kids’ rooms) or damp rooms, like kitchens and bathrooms.

-Remember, being a glossy paint means that any imperfections on the surface are more likely to show up in your finish.
-Proper preparation, such as an undercoat, can help mitigate this problem.
+Remember, using glossy paint means imperfections on the surface are more likely to show.
+Proper preparation, such as an undercoat, helps mitigate this problem.

 Gloss

-Ideally, you need a perfect surface to work with, as gloss is so reflective that it reveals any imperfections.
-Gloss looks great in paler colours and on skirting boards against a matt wall.
+Unfortunately, gloss reveals all imperfections but works well in paler colours and on skirting boards against a matt wall.

-Pro Tip: If you’re still unsure what paint finish is best for your project, check out the video below:
+If you’re still struggling to pick the best finishes for your next decorating project, check out the video below:

 YouTube player